Our goal is to build a life long love of the game hockey, as well to get fit and have fun.

 Hockey Australia Insurance

-In addition to our club fees, all participants actively involved with hockey must have Hockey Australia and Hockey NT insurance which is a separate fee, payable directly to Hockey Australia.
-As of 2019, all juniors playing hockey in Australia need to have this $30 paid before they take the field.
+In addition to our club fees, all participants actively involved with hockey must have Hockey Australia and Hockey NT insurance which is a separate fee, payable directly to Hockey Australia automatically upon registration.
+As of 2021, all juniors playing hockey in Australia need to have this $31.50 paid before they take the field.

 Volunteers and parents who actively participate also need to have this insurance which is on the most part free of charge.